alexandermichels/HTMResearch/README.md

 ## Sources

+A great resource to learn about Cortical Learning Algorithms is of source, Numenta.
+They strongly advocate for open science and post their [research papers](https://numenta.com/neuroscience-research/research-publications/papers/) as well as [conference posters](https://numenta.com/neuroscience-research/research-publications/posters/) online at their website.
+Numenta also has a [YouTube channel](https://www.youtube.com/channel/UCLNQzXAfcH8H8cMmG0sfV6g) with lots of helpful resources and for a more gentle introduction, Numenta's Matt Taylor has an excellent [YouTube channel called HTM School](https://www.youtube.com/user/OfficialNumenta).

-For a comprehensive list check the **References** section of my Honors Research draft, but here is a good list to get you started:
+For a comprehensive list of papers and presentations, check the **References** section of my Honors Research draft, but here is a good list to get you started:

 * [Advanced NuPIC Programming](http://cfile23.uf.tistory.com/attach/121B8F374F14E16A179668)
 * [Biological and Machine Intelligence](https://numenta.com/resources/biological-and-machine-intelligence/)